Rush Limbaugh, the Excellence in Broadcasting Network.

 Did I understand that correctly?

-Now, as I understand it, the interest rate that is supposed to double on July first is for new loans, not current loans.
+Now, as I understand it, the interest rate that is supposed to double on July 1st is for new loans, not current loans.

-Uh I that I know this sounds unbelievable, but because Obama on the stump is making it sound like if you are a current holder of a student loan, on July 12th, your or July 1st, your student loan rate, interest rate's gonna double.
+I know this sounds unbelievable because Obama on the stump is making it sound like if you are a current holder of a student loan, on July 12th, or July 1st, your student loan rate, interest rate's going to double.

 Regardless, the Republicans passed a legislation today, passed a bill to prevent this.